androzo/serverless_image_api/README.md

 ## Requirements

-* AWS cli installed and configured https://docs.aws.amazon.com/pt_br/cli/latest/userguide/cli-chap-install.html
+* AWS cli installed and configured [https://docs.aws.amazon.com/pt_br/cli/latest/userguide/cli-chap-install.html]
-* Postman (or another AWS Signature compatible tool)
+* Postman _(only to test API calls, or any other AWS Signature compatible tool)_
 * Linux or MacOS

 ## Deploy the infrastructure